Homeownership

 A safe, stable, and affordable home is an essential building block of a thriving community.

 Habitat for Humanity of the Greater La Crosse Region builds and rehabilitates homes in partnership with income-qualified families in our service region.
-We do not give houses away for free, but instead provide affordable and zero-interest mortgages to families that qualify.
+We do not give houses away for free.
+Instead, homes are sold to selected households and financed through affordable mortgages that may contain a below market interest rate.

 Eligibility